TallData/TallData/README.md

 ### 👋🏾 Thanks for stopping by

- -🕴🏾 Founder of Beyond Normal Media
+ 🕴🏾 Founder of Beyond Normal Media <br>
- -🎙️ Highlighting incredible underserved founders
+ 🎙️ Highlighting incredible underserved founders <br>
- -🕰️ 9to5 as a Sr. Manager, Client Success
+ 🕰️ 9to5 as a Sr. Manager, Client Success <br>

  ##Let's Connect